sa-tre/satre-specification/docs/source/principles.md

   Any generated data should follow standards for provenance and transparency for audit trails.
 - Different levels of observability may be needed for different users.
   Any data collected from an observability perspective should consider the needs of those who will use it, and minimise collection accordingly.
-- There may be ethical and confidential issues to consider when implemeting the observability principle.
+- There may be ethical and confidential issues to consider when implementing the observability principle.

 (principle_standardisation)=